Code-Institute-Submissions/First-milestone-project-45/TESTING.md

   - **Debugged**: Changed all the background colour links to light green and added the border code to all the links.
 Now when user hovers over the link it goes a darker green and when clicked shows a blue border to indicate it was the last link clicked.

-- User doesn’t want to read any more information and wants to watch an informative video of one of the eco home concepts.
+- As a user, I want to watch an informative video of one of the eco home concepts.

   - Go the resource page and scroll down to the section ‘Video Links’ there are three short YouTube videos introducing each of the three eco home concepts.